czbiohub-sf/zebrahub-multiome-analysis/README.md

-# Zebrahub: single-cell Multiome analysis
+# Zebrahub-Multiome: a time-resolved single-cell multi-omic (RNA+ATAC) sequencing atlas of zebrafish development

+## Summary

 This repo contains scripts (Python/R) and Jupyter notebooks used for processing and analyzing single-cell Multiome datasets from early zebrafish embryos.
-This complements the multimodal atlas of zebrafish (scRNA-seq and imaging), Zebrahub (Lange et al., 2023) publication.
+The manuscript is published here:
+Data is accessible through the Zebrahub portal: https://zebrahub.ds.czbiohub.org/

 ## Organization
 The structure of this repo is illustrated below.